 - Thermometer.
 An in-ear thermometer is your best bet with a little one.
 Unless you can get her to stay still long enough to go another route...

-- Band-Aids and an Antiseptic Cream.
+- Band-Aids and an antiseptic cream.
 For the ouchies.

 - Tweezers.
 For splinters and the like.

-Medications can be added later on at your pediatrician's approval.
+Other medications like children's Tylenol or Motrin can be added later on at your pediatrician's approval.